ohnotnow/cronmon/readme.md

 ```
 If you don't have composer already then you can download it from https://getcomposer.org/ .

-You will also need to point a webserver vhost with ${your_directory}/public` as it's document root.
+You will also need to point a webserver vhost with `${your_directory}/public` as it's document root.

-Then edit the .env file to suit your environment.
+Then edit the .env file to suit your environment (email server etc).
 Then run the database migrations to create the tables :
 ```
 php artisan migrate
 ```